Skip to content

 Let’s learn about printing duplicate elements in Java arrays.
 There are different ways to achieve this.
 Take a look at some examples:

 1. Using two loops: You can use two loops to identify and print duplicate elements in an array.
-The first loop iterates over each element in the array, and the second loop checks if there are any other elements equal to the current element.
+The first loop iterates over each element in the array, and the second loop checks if any other elements are equal to the current element.
 If a duplicate is found, it is printed.

 2. Removing duplicates using a set data structure: Another approach is to use a set data structure to remove duplicate elements from the array.
-By adding the elements to a set which does not allow duplicates, you can easily identify and print the unique elements.
+By adding the elements to a set that does not allow duplicates, you can easily identify and print the unique elements.

 3. Finding duplicate values in an array of string values: If your array contains string values, you can use a hashmap or brute force approach to find duplicate elements.
 This involves iterating over each element and checking if it appears more than once in the array.